pkorus/iterative-filtering-self-recovery/readme.md

 The proposed method allows for approximate self-recovery of image content based on tampered image copy alone.
 The image needs to be previously protected with a digital watermark.
 The scheme is very robust and works even after JPEG compression or brightness adjustments.

 This package contains a Matlab implementation with a simple graphical user interface (see `demo.m`).
 This demonstration is a simple illustration of the general principles - it is not suitable for production use.
 We have a more suitable, low-level implementation in C++.
 Please get in touch if you are interested.

 ![Demo screenshot](docs/screenshot.png)

+## Methodology Overview

+The method relies on sampling random sections of the image, which are later compressed and embedded as digital watermarks.
+Upon content authentication, valid sections can be recovered from authentic image regions.
+In the last step, the scheme performs inpainting (via iterative filtering) to fill the remaining, unknown pixels.
+The greater the number of available sections, the higher the reconstruction quality.
+Please consult the paper for more details.

+## Usage Instructions

+The demo program has three main functionalities: (1) simulation of the iterative filtering process; (2) protection of the images with a digital watermark; (3) authentication and reconstruction of the image content.
+The simulation allows to experiment with content reconstruction settings, which will later be used during the content protection process.
+Protected images can be saved as PNG files and tampered using external tools (any bitmap editor).
+Modified images can be loaded for inspection.
+Authentication allows to see the reconstructed content, as well as coarse tampering localization.

+## Performance

 The scheme compares favorably with state-of-the-art methods.
 The robustness evaluation grids shown below, illustrate the reconstruction quality for various combinations of tampering rates (up to 50% of the image area) and JPEG compression factors (down to 50).
 We compared three schemes: